 Archives of Appalachia Transitioning to Online Services

-In response to the COVID-19 outbreak, ETSU has moved all face-to-face classes online through the end of the spring semester.
+In response to the COVID-19 outbreak, all summer classes at ETSU are being held online.
 To continue providing research support to the ETSU community and to off-site researchers, the Archives of Appalachia is offering the following services:

-- Effective Thursday March 19, the Archives' Reading Room (Sherrod Library, room 422) is closed to all researchers, including members of the ETSU community, until on-campus classes resume.
+- The Archives' Reading Room (Sherrod Library, room 422) is closed to all researchers, including members of the ETSU community, until on-campus classes resume.

 Search our Collections